BeyondScheme/BeyondScheme.github.io/_posts/2016-05-13-six-steps-to-detect-session-issues.md

 During investigation of session related issues you need to start monitoring sessions details.
 It is needed for having better knowledge about their expiration time, their flow etc.
-That monitoring should contain of information about:
+That monitoring should contain information about:

 * session's create time,
 * session's destroy time,